On this page you will find information focusing on future and incoming freshman and their parents. Scroll down for the following.

 Where do Freshman Practice?

-Generally we practice in the NW corner of the school on the Freshman Fields located directly behind the Tennis Courts.
+Generally we practice in the NW corner of the school on the Freshman Practice Fields, located directly behind the Tennis Courts.
+Occasionally this will change due to flooded fields or other unusual circumstances.

 What time are practices?